Mapping Combinations

 Note

-Although the rules file is formatted as JSON, the input file of assertion data is formatted as individual lines of key: value pairs, see keystone-manage mapping_engine –help for details.
+Although the rules file is formatted as JSON, the input file containing the mapping context data is formatted as individual lines of key: value pairs, see keystone-manage mapping_engine –help for details.

 Mapping Conditions